Tarpons hope to take treasure from Pirates at Cove

 The Charlotte Tarpons (12-4, 7-1) and undefeated Port Charlotte Pirates are set to clash at the Pirates Cove.
 If the Pirates win, they're the no. 1 seed in 7A district 10, if the Tarpons win, it will go to a coin toss.
 The game's winner will have home court advantage during the district playoffs.

-"It's amazing how many times the games have meant something, and probably over the last seven years it's been unreal," said Massolio.
+"It's amazing how many times the games have meant something, and probably over the last seven years it's been unreal," said tom Massolio, Charlotte boys basketball coach.
 "It's always a big game no matter what, no matter who's on the floor.
 We're looking forward to the game.
 Port Charlotte is 16-0 because they have played to win 16 games.
 They have done a great job.
 This is one of the best teams Port Charlotte has ever had.
 They have no control over who gets put on their schedule.
 They just go out and compete and do what they need to do, night in and night out, and they've done that."

 And even though the game's importance is far reaching, the Tarpons are treating tonight's matchup no differently than any other contest.